The role of CTMR is to coordinate rather than provide resources. These are some resources that have been produced in the course of our work:

-- Supporting Asylum Seekers: SAS Reports
+Support for Asylum Seekers: SAS reports

 A Faithful Presence

-Hilary wrote a book called 'A Faithful Presence'.
+Professor Hilary Russell, former chair of CTMR Management Council, has written A Faithful Presence.
 This book shows how churches work together and illustrates a range of social action undertaken by churches locally and nationally – pastoral, advocacy, campaigning.

 Hilary recently received recognition by CTMR Presidents for her outstanding contribution to Merseyside over more than 30 years and was among 36 people to have received recognition for outstanding contributions to the Church and wider society, in the Archbishop’s 2021 Lambeth Awards.